manununu/notes/infosec.md

 ## Shell Access with Credentials

 :information_source: Start with smbexec.py and wmiexec.py due to psexec.py is more noisy and may trigger windows defender.
+:information_source: If winrm port is open, see [evil-winrm](https://github.com/Hackplayers/evil-winrm)

 ``` bash
 psexec.py whiterose.local/ealderson:Password!@192.168.92.129